-370 Financial Principles (3). \ F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
+370 Financial Principles (3).
+F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
 Prerequisites: Business 204 and Economics 221.
 D. Cook, R. Medema.

-371 Financial Instruments and Markets (3). \ S. An extension of Business 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
+371 Financial Instruments and Markets (3).
+S. An extension of Business 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
 Prerequisite: Business 370.
 R. Medema.

-380 Marketing (3). \ F and S. A study of marketing planning including the conception, pricing, promotion, and distribution of ideas, goods, services, experiences, and values that attempts to satisfy individual and organizational needs and objectives.
+380 Marketing (3).
+F and S. A study of marketing planning including the conception, pricing, promotion, and distribution of ideas, goods, services, experiences, and values that attempts to satisfy individual and organizational needs and objectives.
 Prerequisite: Economics 221.
-A. De Vries, T. Etter.
+A. DeVries, B. Eames, S. Vander Veen, Staff.

-381 Marketing II (3). \ S. A study of marketing research and marketing strategy (primarily integrated marketing communications) that builds on knowledge gained in Business 380.
+381 Advanced Topics In Marketing (3).
+S. A study of marketing theory, strategy and tactics.
 This course includes experiential learning under the auspices of Calvin's Small Business Institute (see Business 367).
 Prerequisites: Mathematics 143 and Business 380.
-S. Vander Veen.

-382 Consumer Behavior Theory and Practice (3). \ F. An in-depth look at the processes involved when consumers purchase and use, and implications for purchase and use, and implications for marketing research and marketing strategy.
+Staff.
+382 Consumer Behavior Theory and Practice (3).
+E An in-depth look at the processes involved when consumers purchase and use products, explanations for purchase and use, and implications for marketing research and marketing strategy.
 This course includes experiential learning under the auspices of Calvin's Small Business Institute (see Business 367).
 Prerequisites: Business 380, Mathematics 143, or equivalent.
 S. Vander Veen.